 Radiology is Essential to the Diagnosis of Many Diseases

 Radiology, also called diagnostic imaging, is a series of different tests that take pictures or images of various parts of the body.
 Many of these tests are unique in that they allow doctors to see inside the body.
-A number of different imaging exams can be used to provide this view, including X-ray, MRI, ultrasound, CT scan, and PET scan.
+A number of different imaging exams can be used to provide this view, including X-ray.

 X-ray or radiography uses a very small dose of ionizing radiation to produce pictures of the body’s internal structures.
 X-rays are the oldest and most frequently used form of medical imaging.
 They are often used to help diagnosed fractured bones, look for injury or infection and to locate foreign objects in soft tissue.
 Some x-ray exams may use an iodine-based contrast material or barium to help improve the visibility of specific organs, blood vessels, tissues or bone.